 The speakers included Makere Derbyshire: Workplace Literacy and Numeracy Manager at Capital Training, Sue Turnbull: General Manager at Capital Training, the Right Honourable Paul Eagle, Wendy Walker: CEO at the Porirua City Council, Anne Alkema: Researcher for Skills Highway and Thomas McLoughlin: TEC Advisor.

 The speakers were all poignant and effusive in their support for Capital Training’s Workplace Literacy and Numeracy team.
 Wendy from the Porirua City Council spoke about the success that her staff have had through receiving Literacy and Numeracy training delivered by Capital Training.
 Wendy spoke of lives being changed and family dynamics based around education being created in the Porirua area.
-A particularly moving part of Wendy’s speech revolved around a gentleman who had received Workplace Literacy and Numeracy training from Capital Training who described the joy of finally being able to read with his daughter (English is his second language).
+Wendy’s speech revolved around a gentleman who had received Workplace Literacy and Numeracy training from Capital Training who described the joy of finally being able to read with his daughter (English is his second language).

 Anne Alkema from Skills Highway spoke to the overall purpose of Workplace Literacy and Numeracy and the strength of using different methods in education.
-Her speech included a particularly moving poem by Glenn Colquhoun:
+Her speech included a moving poem by Glenn Colquhoun:

 She asked me if she took one pill for her